canonical/eks-snap/docs/build.md

 ## Assembling the Calico CNI manifest

-The calico CNI manifest can be found under `upgrade-scripts/000-switch-to-calico/resources/calico.yaml`.
 Building the manifest is subject to the upstream calico project k8s installation process.
 At the time of the v3.13.2 release.
 The `calico.yaml` manifest is a slightly modified version of:
 `https://docs.projectcalico.org/manifests/calico.yaml`: